What Are Collections Performance Metrics?

 8. Days Sales Outstanding (DSO)

-Your DSO is the average number of days it takes for customers to pay their invoice.
+Your day sales outstanding (DSO) is the average number of days it takes for customers to pay their invoice.
 While the aging schedule on your AR aging report buckets invoices into a date range, diving into the specific number through your DSO allows you to flag when customers may have some financial health issues going on.

 A high DSO indicates that customers are taking too long to pay their invoices.
 You can aim for a lower DSO number with incentives (like discounts for early payments) or penalties (adding fees for late payments).